Table of Contents

 Oklahoma

 In Oklahoma, out-of-state cardholders can purchase medical marijuana from dispensaries after applying for a temporary license valid for 30 days and renewable.
-If approved, they can possess up to 3 ounces in their person.
+If approved, they can possess up to 3 ounces in person.

 Rhode Island